Services Québec

-Services Québec is a government body that was created on January 25, 2004, by the government of Québec.
+Services Québec is a Canadian government body that was created on January 25, 2004, by the Government of Québec.
 In creating Services Québec, the government of Québec changed how it provides services to the public.

 Previously, the departments and bodies of the government of Québec responded to requests from citizens and businesses within the scope of their respective missions.
 As a result, citizens and businesses were required to take numerous steps, complete a number of forms and contact various persons.

 Services Québec was established based on a more comprehensive approach and, as a result, is the gateway for access to government programs and services.